ramesh-x90/mock-sse-4-error-monitor/README.md

 16. /tests/updated-time-tests/moreThan10minAgo
 17. /tests/updated-time-tests/withIn10minAgo

+---
-To change test data set type
+To change test data set use this command in console

 ```shell
 test=<number>
 Ex: test=1
 ```

+---
-To change delay between messages in stream type
+To change delay between messages in stream use this command in console

 ```shell
 delay=<number>
 Ex: delay=1000
 ```

+---
 To generate test data

 ```shell